ccbrown/needy/commands.md

 {{ page.title }}
 ==

-This is an overview of the commands available.
+This is an overview of some of the commands available.
 You should also see the authoritative source for more: `needy --help`.

 satisfy
 --